 To maximize system reliability, each power module should be fed from a dedicated protection feeder breaker located at the AC distribution panel.
 The feeder breaker can also be used as a disconnect device for the connected module.
-Refer to the specifications in this manual for Alpha recommendations.
+Refer to the specifications at the front of this manual for Alpha recommendations.